Finite-Code/Baymax/README.md

 - Yes he can

 Q3.
-Does he know users name?
+Does he know user's name?
 - No